Praveent696/NodeEpressMongoJwtAuth/README.md

 Hello Devs,

-This repo having boiler plate code to setup JWT auth in Node Express using MongoDB
+This repo having boiler plate code to setup JWT auth in Node Express using MongoDB.

+Please import postman collection to play around auth APIs.

 Please feel free to use it and modify it as per your need.